 Already before the pandemic, the structures of fashion were under pressure to rearrange.
 The UN Conference on Trade and Development (UNCTAD) considers fashion the second most polluting industry in the world.
 The industry uses up to 98 billion cubic meters of water a year and is responsible for more carbon emissions than all international flights and maritime shipping combined, according to UNCTAD.
 Although the idea of a circular economy gained more attention, as of 2015, still only one percent of the garments we wear get recycled, according to data by the EllenMcArthur Foundation.
 “The technology to even sort fabrics and fibers and to reuse those products is just not there,” Brydges explains.
 “Most of the fast fashion products are also too poor of quality to begin with,” she adds.
 The discussion about fashion and sustainability usually focuses on the waste the industry creates – and lacks, according to the researcher, one decisive perspective: the people who are designing our clothes that we decide to throwaway – or keep.

 She is not the only one who recognized this gap in the discussion.
 Anthony Kent, Professor of Fashion Marketing at Nottingham Trent University, together with his colleague, conducted a survey with 17 fashion designers in the UK as well as in-depth interviews with technologists and buyers, trying to answer the question: How are designers involved in the process of brands becoming more sustainable?
-The results they published in September 2020 in the Journal of Cleaner Production showed that particularly in large organizations, the designer tends to have a small, defined role to play: “Typically, they are told what to do,” Kent says.
+The results they published in September 2020 in the Journal of Cleaner Production showed that particularly in large organisations, the designer tends to have a small, defined role to play: “Typically, they are told what to do,” Kent says.
 Nevertheless, he finds that their influence could be bigger.

 “In the industry, the fashion designer is absolute supreme,” Kent states.
 “He is an important interpreter of fashion.
 So, he could also be an interpreter of sustainable fashion.”